Modern PHP-FPM and NGINX Configuration

 sudo apt install nginx php8.1-fpm

-Verify both services are installed and running:
+Then verify both services are installed and running:

 sudo systemctl status nginx